 How to Make Chores Fun

-There is nothing wrong with making cleaning an enjoyable experience for the family.
+There is nothing wrong with making chore time an enjoyable experience for the whole family.
 Here are some ideas to make cleaning fun:

 - Music: Turn on some music to keep you moving!
 Sing and dance as you clean.
 You can break for a dance party every once in a while as you clean.